brentnycum/BNHtmlPdfKit/README.md

-# BNHtmlPrinter
+# BNHtmlPdfKit

-BNHtmlPrinter turns HTML data from a string or URL into a PDF file.
+BNHtmlPdfKit turns HTML data from a string or URL into a PDF file.